Hybrid acousto-optical swing-up state control in a quantum dot: Results

 The parameter space to explore is large.
-We choose to fix the laser amplitude equal to detuning so that we do not fall into a regime with Rabi frequency dominated by one of these, i.e., we avoid negligible detunings and situations corresponding to trivial addition of laser and acoustic frequencies.
-Let $\hbar\Delta = 1.75$~meV which is a typical value providing enough spectral separation between the laser and the transition in a QD.
-For such a case, the needed acoustic field frequency $\hbar\omega_{\mathrm{ac}}\sim 2.3$~meV is almost in the range that is currently experimentally available \cite{Poyser2015, Akimov2015, Ruello2015}.
+We choose to fix the laser amplitude $A_{\mathrm{L}}$ equal to the detuning $\Delta$ so that we do not enter a regime where the Rabi frequency is dominated by one of these parameters.
+Doing so, we avoid negligible detunings and situations corresponding to the trivial addition of laser and acoustic frequencies.
+Let $\hbar\Delta = 1.75$~meV, a typical value providing enough spectral separation between the laser and the transition in a QD.
+For such a case, the needed acoustic field frequency $\hbar\omega_{\mathrm{ac}}\sim 2.474$~meV is in the range that is currently experimentally available \cite{Akimov2015, Ruello2015}.
 In this scenario, we want the optical pulse to be long enough for the acoustic one to operate during the optical plateau.
-We then have a fixed criterion for the acoustic frequency, $\omega_{\mathrm{ac}}=\Omega_{\mathrm{R}} = \sqrt{\Delta^2+A_{\mathrm{L}}^2}$.
-For the protocol to work properly, the acoustic pulse should be long enough for the energy of the oscillating states to average out, i.e., at least a few periods of the acoustic oscillation (we keep it $\gtrsim 5\tau$).
+We then have a fixed criterion for the acoustic frequency, $\omega_{\mathrm{ac}}=\Omega_{\mathrm{R}} = \sqrt{\cramped{\Delta^2}+\cramped{A_{\mathrm{L}}^2}}$.
+It is reasonable to assume that for the protocol to work properly, the acoustic pulse should be long enough for the energy of the oscillating states to average out, i.e., at least a few periods ($\tau_{\mathrm{ac}} = 2\pi/\Omega_{\mathrm{ac}}$) of the acoustic oscillation (for most of the paper, we keep it $\gtrsim 5\tau_{\mathrm{ac}}$).
+We will, however, show that the method works even beyond that limit.
 Lastly, the optical dressing and undressing of states must be performed quasi-adiabatically.
-We choose $\sigma_{\mathrm{ac}} = 5 \tau$, $\kappa_{\mathrm{L}} = 2\tau$, $\kappa_{\mathrm{ac}} = \tau$ and $\sigma_{\mathrm{L}} = 7\tau$, where $\tau = 2\pi/\Omega_{\mathrm{R}}$.
-The corresponding pulse envelopes are shown in \subfigref{fig:OccupationConstField}{b}.
+We choose $\sigma_{\mathrm{ac}} = 5 \tau_{\mathrm{ac}}$, $\kappa_{\mathrm{L}} = 2\tau_{\mathrm{ac}}$, $\kappa_{\mathrm{ac}} = \tau_{\mathrm{ac}}$ and $\sigma_{\mathrm{L}} = 7\tau_{\mathrm{ac}}$.
+The corresponding pulse envelopes are shown in \subfigref{fig:OccupationConstField}{a}.

-Now we can fix the amplitude of the acoustic pulse.
+Now, we can fix the amplitude of the acoustic pulse.
 We want it to cause a $\pi$ rotation in the dressed-state basis, from the $\ket{+}$ to the $\ket{-}$ state.
-If the entire acoustic pulse occurs during the optical field envelope plateau, we may find the needed acoustic pulse amplitude analytically.
-In such a situation, the mixing angle $\theta$ \eqnref{eq:acousticHamiltonianTwoLevel} is time-independent, and the effective driving amplitude is $\hbar A_{\mathrm{ac}}\sin\theta/2$ [cf.~\eqnref{eq:flat-top}].
+If the entire acoustic pulse occurs during the plateau of the optical field envelope, we can analytically determine the required acoustic pulse amplitude.
+In such a situation, the mixing angle $\theta$ [\eqnref{eq:acousticHamiltonianTwoLevel}] is time-independent, and the effective driving amplitude is $\hbar A_{\mathrm{ac}}\sin\theta/2$ [cf.~\eqnref{eq:flat-top}].
 Thus, for a $\pi$ rotation we need

-which for our choice of $A_{\mathrm{L}}=\Delta$ gives $\sqrt{2}\pi/\sigma_{\mathrm{ac}}$.
+which for our choice of $A_{\mathrm{L}}=\Delta$ gives $A_{\mathrm{ac}} = \sqrt{2}\pi/\sigma_{\mathrm{ac}}$.